Expanding the Field of

-- Deadline for the first (outline) stage of the funding competition is Wednesday 5th January 2022 (UK time).
+- Closing date for the first (outline) stage of the funding competition was Wednesday 5th January 2022 (UK time).

-- Deadline for those invited to the second (full application) stage is 17th June 2022.
+- Deadline for those invited to the second (full application) stage was 17th June 2022.

 - Funded awards are expected to begin in December 2022-January 2023.